ygrek/ocaml-extlib/extlib/README.txt

   make minimal=1 all install

-`minimal=1` will exclude from build several modules (potentially) conflicting with other well established OCaml libraries.
-If your code is using such modules, omit this parameter, and consider dropping this dependency in future.
+`minimal=1` will exclude from build several modules (namely Unzip UChar UTF8) potentially conflicting with other well established OCaml libraries.
+If your code is expecting to find these modules in extlib - omit this parameter during build to produce the full library.

 Alternatively, run